 - Motus, Inc. in an innovative leveraged buyout by Thoma Bravo, which combined Motus with Runzheimer Inc. to establish the leading vehicle management and reimbursement platform.

-- Princeton Lightwave in its sale to Argo AI, an investment vehicle of Ford Motor Company.
+- Princeton Lightwave, a developer of LiDAR technology, in its sale to Argo AI, an investment vehicle of Ford Motor Company.

 - A fundless sponsor in the acquisition of an industry-leading SaaS technology company with global operations.